 Harry smiled.
 "Do you guys know any of the local constellations?"
 More than one person had complained about his tendency to change subjects suddenly.

-"Um, Doctor Samuel found a catalogue of constellations in the hologram room," said Rodney, "but they had all changed since the Ancients had left."
+"Um, Doctor Samuel found a catalogue of constellations in the hologram room," said Rodney, "but they aren't quite the same since the Ancients had left."

 Colonel Shepherd got down a couple feet next to him.
 "The Athosians started coming up with some almost as soon as they got here," he said.
 "Jinto, he's a little younger than you named my favorite, the Puddle Jumper constellation," he said, pointing.
 Harry had to agree that it did look like the Ancient transport craft.
 "That one there is the warrior."

-"I think the Nox are the only people I've come across that haven't named a warrior in the sky."
+"I think the Nox are the only people I've come across that haven't named a warrior in the sky," said Harry.

 "The Nox?" asked the Colonel.